 A request for feedback that interrupts a user during a task affects the user's task and, as a consequence, the user's experience negatively (Bailey et al. 2001).
 In our study, such interruption was particularly problematic during a modeling task, which required particular attention.
 The interruption generated frustration because the user has to remember the task and how to proceed toward completion of the task.
 As suggested by Adamczyk and Bailey (2004), it is crucial to find the best moment of interruption and thereby reduce the extent of disturbance.

 A feedback request that is issued to a user before he is familiar with the product is perceived to be disturbing.
 Such familiarization phase is important as a user needs to establish knowledge of the product and how the product is to be used.
 Some users do not accept the product initially, but they have better perception over prolonged use (Karapanos 2013).
 Also, the familiarization is accompanied by a change of thoughts, feelings, and expectations about the product (Karapanos 2013).
 An initially positive judgment of a product may become negative or vice versa.
-Thus, when confronted with a feedback request that is incorrect.
+Thus, when confronted with a feedback request that is too early, the user may be unable to judge the product or may give feedback that is incorrect.
 According to our results, the knowledge about this inability is felt by the user as a disturbance.
 It is important to match the timing of a feedback request with the user's knowledge about what the request is seeking feedback for.